 Hanna, Monica, and Rebecca A. Sheehan, eds.
 Border Cinema: Reimagining Identity through Aesthetics.
 New Brunswick: Rutgers University Press, 2019.
 José B. Capino, “Filipinos at the Border: Migrant Workers in Transnational Philippine Cinema.”

-Hau, Caroline S. Chinese Question, The: Ethnicity, Nation, and Region in and Beyond the Philippines.
+Hau, Caroline S. The Chinese Question: Ethnicity, Nation, and Region in and Beyond the Philippines.
 Quezon City: Ateneo de Manila University Press, 2014.
-Includes discussions of scriptwriter Ricardo Lee and producer Lily Monteverde (particularly Regal Films’ Mano Po [Your Blessing, Please] series).
+Includes discussions of the works of scriptwriter Ricardo Lee and producer Lily Monteverde (particularly Regal Films’ Mano Po [Your Blessing, Please] series).

 ———.
 Necessary Fictions: Philippine Literature and the Nation, 1946-1980.
 Quezon City: Ateneo de Manila University Press, 2000.
-“Alien Nation” discusses the characters of Quiroga in José Rizal’s Noli Me Tángere (1887), Ah Tek in Edgardo M. Reyes’s Sa mga Kuko ng Liwanag [In the Claws of Neon] (1967), and Wei-fung in Ricardo Lee’s “Huwag, Huwag Mong Kukuwentuhan ang Batang si Wei Fung” [Don’t, Don’t Tell Stories to Young Wei Fung] – works and/or authors involved in films; Necessary Fictions is complemented by another text by the same author, titled On the Subject of the Nation: Filipino Writings from the Margins, 1981-2004 (Quezon City: Ateneo de Manila University Press, 2004).
+“Alien Nation” discusses the characters of Quiroga in José Rizal’s Noli Me Tángere [Touch Me Not] (1887), Ah Tek in Edgardo M. Reyes’s Sa mga Kuko ng Liwanag [In the Claws of Neon] (1967), and Wei-fung in Ricardo Lee’s short story “Huwag, Huwag Mong Kukuwentuhan ang Batang si Wei Fung [Don’t, Don’t Tell Stories to Young Wei Fung]” (1969) – works and/or authors associated with films; Necessary Fictions is complemented by another text by the same author, titled On the Subject of the Nation: Filipino Writings from the Margins, 1981-2004 (2004).

 Hedman, Eva-Lotta E., and John T. Sidel.
 Philippine Politics and Society in the Twentieth Century: Colonial Legacies, Postcolonial Trajectories.
 Politics in Asia series.
 London: Routledge, 2000.
 Discusses the “mockery of mimicry” in the films of Joey de Leon and Rene Requiestas.